-MEDIUM (not listed in order of importance):
+MEDIUM (listed in order of importance):

-- 4. Research on scallop predation and ways to mitigate predation impacts (e.g. starfish, crab and dogfish) - 5.
-Research to support the investigation of loggerhead turtle behavior in the Mid-Atlantic (via satellite tagging or other means) to understand their seasonal movements, vertical habitat utilization, and how and where interactions with scallop dredge gear are occurring.
-This includes monitoring of scallop dredge and scallop trawl operations, and the development of further gear modifications if monitoring should indicate current designs are not eliminating the threat or harm to sea turtles or are resulting in unacceptable reductions in scallop catch.
+- 4. Research to support the investigation of turtle behavior and its potential impact the scallop fishery in the Mid-Atlantic and Georges Bank (via satellite tagging or other means).
+This could include research to understand their seasonal movements, vertical habitat utilization, how and where interactions with scallop dredge gear are occurring, and the status of the population.
+This includes monitoring of scallop dredge and scallop trawl operations, and the development of further gear modifications if monitoring should indicate current designs are not eliminating the threat or harm to sea turtles or are resulting in unacceptable reductions in scallop catch. - 5.
+Research on other scallop biology projects, including studies aimed at understanding recruitment processes (reproduction, timing of spawning, larval and early post-settlement stages), and seasonal growth patterns of scallop shell height and meat and gonad weight, as well as research to evaluate the potential impacts of scallop spat and seeding projects.

-OTHER (not listed in order of importance):
+OTHER (of equal importance)

-- 6. Habitat characterization research including (but not limited to): before after control impact (BACI) dredge studies; identification of nursery and over-wintering habitats of species that are vulnerable to habitat alteration by scallop fishing; evaluation of long-term or chronic effects of scallop fishing on the ecosystem; and habitat recovery potential from fine scale fishing effort.
-In particular, projects that would evaluate present and candidate EFH closures to assess whether these areas are accomplishing their stated purposes and to assist better definition of the complex ecosystem processes that occur in these areas.
-Finally, investigation of variability in dredging efficiency across habitats, times, areas, and gear designs to allow for more accurate quantitative estimates of scallop dredge impacts on the seabed and development of practicable methods to minimize or mitigate those impacts. - 7.
-Research projects designed to either 1) examine whether chemicals, water quality, and other environmental stressors affect reproduction and growth of scallops (e.g. jet fuel, pesticides, ocean acidification, etc.); or 2) research other scallop biology projects, including studies aimed at understanding recruitment processes (reproduction, timing of spawning, larval and early post-settlement stages), and seasonal growth patterns of scallop shell height and meat and gonad weight (which could include analysis of Northeast Fisheries Science Center archived scallop shells from the 1980s and 1990s). - 8.
-Discard mortality of scallops.
-The assumed discard mortality rate used in the scallop stock assessment is very uncertain.
-Research that would improve the understandings of discard mortality and refine the assumed discard mortality rate would be useful, especially if projects are able to assess variability due to habitat, season, and gears, as well as the magnitude scallops discarded at sea and not landed due to scallop meat quality issues. - 9.
-Incidental mortality of scallops.
-The assumed incidental mortality rate used in the scallop stock assessment is very uncertain.
-Research that would evaluate the effect of the four inch rings and mesh twine tops on incidental mortality would be useful.
+- 6. Investigation of variability in dredging efficiency across habitats, times, areas, and gear designs to improve dredge survey estimates. - 7.
+Habitat characterization research including (but not limited to): Before-After-Control-Impact (BACI) dredge studies; identification of nursery and over-wintering habitats of species that are vulnerable to habitat alteration by scallop fishing; evaluation of long-term or chronic effects of scallop fishing on the ecosystem; and habitat recovery potential from fine scale fishing effort.
+In particular, projects that would evaluate present and candidate EFH closures to assess whether these areas are accomplishing their stated purposes and to better define the complex ecosystem processes that occur in these areas.

-- 10. Other resource surveys to expand and/or enhance survey coverage in areas that have the potential to be important resource areas, but which currently lack comprehensive survey coverage (e.g. inshore areas east of the current NOAA Fisheries survey strata or deeper than the surveyed area, Northern Gulf of Maine resource, etc.). - 11.
-Develop methodologies or alternative ways for the scallop fleet to collect and analyze catch and bycatch data on a near real-time basis (i.e., collection of scallop meat weight and quality data, specific bycatch information, etc. Potential ideas include, but are not limited to: concepts like a scallop "Study Fleet", electronic monitoring, dockside monitors, scallop bag tags, etc.)
+- 8. Research projects designed to either 1) examine whether chemicals, water quality, and other environmental stressors affect reproduction and growth of scallops (e.g., jet fuel, pesticides, ocean acidification, etc.); or 2) research to actively manage spat collection and seeding of sea scallops. - 9.
+Research related to identifying the major sources of management uncertainty and measuring their potential effects on future projected landings.
+Specifically, research that investigates factors affecting fishing power and estimates of how they relate to projections of landings per unit of effort (LPUE) and days-at-sea (DAS) allocations. - 10.
+Other resource surveys to expand and/or enhance survey coverage in areas that have the potential to be important resource areas, but which currently lack comprehensive survey coverage (e.g., inshore areas east of the current NOAA Fisheries survey strata or deeper than the surveyed area, Northern Gulf of Maine resource, etc.). - 11.
+Evaluate the social and economic impacts and consequences of the area rotation program of the scallop fishery, including evaluation of potential distributional effects as well as impacts on other fisheries. - 12.
+Research to support the investigation of non-harvest mortality of scallops.
+This includes research on incidental mortality (i.e., scallop mortality of uncaptured scallops that interact with gear but are not captured), and discard mortality (e.g., shucked scallops that are discarded due to meat quality, tearing, or size preference).